 Common Wombat Population Monitoring and Mange Prevalence

 Common wombat (a.k.a bare-nosed wombat, Vombatus ursinus) populations throughout south-eastern Australia are affected by sarcoptic mange, which is caused by the parasitic mite Sarcoptes scabiei.
-The parasite is of human origin and although mange is widespread in common wombat populations in south-eastern Australia, rarely does it cause large population declines.
+The parasite is of human origin and although mange is widespread in common wombat populations in south-eastern Australia, only occassionally does it cause large population declines.

-Recognising the animal welfare issues associated with mange in wombats, the Tasmanian Government is supporting the University of Tasmania to investigate a new mange treatment option.
+Recognising the animal welfare issues associated with mange in wombats, the Tasmanian Government is supporting the University of Tasmania to investigate and trial a new mange treatment option.
 The goal of this research is to develop a single-dose treatment for wombat mange that would eliminate the challenge of applying multiple doses to affected wombats in the wild.